Some doctors moving away from ventilators for virus patients

 But roughly 20% — many of them older adults or people weakened by chronic conditions — can grow much sicker.
 They can have trouble breathing and suffer chest pain.
 Their lungs can become inflamed, causing a dangerous condition called acute respiratory distress syndrome.
 An estimated 3% to 4% may need ventilators.

 “The ventilator is not therapeutic.
-It’s a supportive measure while we wait for the patient’s body to recover," said Dr. Roger Alvarez, a lung specialist with the University of Miami Health System in Florida.
+It’s a supportive measure while we wait for the patient’s body to recover," said Dr. Roger Alvarez, a lung specialist with the University of Miami Health System in Florida, who is a leader in the effort to use nitric oxide to keep patients off ventilators for as long as possible.

 Zachary Shemtob said he was “absolutely terrified” when he was told his 44-year-old husband, David, needed to be put on a ventilator at NYU Langone last month after becoming infected with the virus.